-

-The Ministry for Foreign Affairs’ information for Swedes in Iran and Israel
+The Ministry for Foreign Affairs’ information to Swedish nationals in Iran, Israel and neighbouring countries

 Information for Swedes in Israel